Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

 17-Oxycorticosteroids include glucocorticosteroids and their metabolites.
-Excretion of 17-oxycorticosteroids is decreased in patients with chronic adrenocortical insufficiency.
-In case of doubt, samples with ACTH preparations should be performed.
-The increase in the excretion of 17-oxycorticosteroids by 1.5 times or more on the first day of the introduction of ACTH and a further increase on the 3rd day indicate a preserved functional reserve of the adrenal cortex and allow eliminating the primary adrenal insufficiency.
+Excretion of 17-Oxycorticosteroids is reduced in patients with chronic adrenal cortex insufficiency.
+In doubtful cases, tests with ACTH preparations should be performed.
+An increase in the excretion of 17-Oxycorticosteroids by 1.5 times or more on the first day of ACTH administration and a further increase on the 3rd day indicate a preserved functional reserve of the adrenal cortex and allow primary adrenal insufficiency to be excluded.